LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Experiment

-While performing well on Magma is sufficient to claim {\fuzzername} is state-of-the-art, we are committed to further validating its efficacy on real-world applications.
-To this end, we have selected a series of open-source programs currently in production to conduct a comprehensive evaluation.
-This step is crucial for demonstrating the practical effectiveness of {\fuzzername}'s methodologies and techniques in various file formats under real-world conditions.
-To maintain consistency and fairness in our comparisons, all branch coverage metrics reported are generated using afl-cov.
-This uniform approach ensures that discrepancies in branch counting across different tools do not affect the integrity of our results.
+While performing well on Magma, we are committed to further validating its efficacy in real-world applications.
+To this end, we have selected a series of open-source programs to conduct a comprehensive evaluation.
+This step is crucial for demonstrating the practical effectiveness of {LLAMAFUZZ}'s methodologies and techniques in various file formats under real-world conditions.

-\autoref{fuzzbench distribution} shows the distribution of branch coverage achieved by {\fuzzername} and the baselines AFL++ over 24 hours.
-In 10 out of 15 targets, {\fuzzername} shows significant improvement compared with AFL++ in terms of code coverage.
-Further detail is provided in \autoref{fuzzbench code coverage} reports the average branch coverage and the percentage improvement in average branch coverage over the same timeframe (see column \textbf{Improv}).